craftycorvid/ImprovedSigns/README.md

     - You can configure it to use Glass Panes instead
  - Stop Sign editor from opening when placing new signs
  - Flan compatibility for passthrough/editing
-    - EDITSIGN permission for allowing/disallowing editing of placed signs
  - All features are configurable in `config/improvedsigns.json5`

 ### Shout-outs